iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > It seems like a great idea.
 However, I have an issue where the app appears to not be working when I move to another app or turn the screen off (the contribution amount does not increase) but is shown as running on my task manager.
 The app also continues to run even when the phone is unplugged.
 It might be that its not compatible with my Vivo x50.<br> :date: __2020-12-04 15:06:23__

-> Most of the time I put my phone on charge, the app doesn't work it just crash by itself<br> :date: __2020-12-02 09:09:06__

 #### 2-star reviews